 Background: The FTA Tariff Rates API provides data about each country with whom the United States has a Free Trade Agreement (FTA).
 When the U.S. enters into an FTA with a foreign government, it negotiates lower tariff rates with that government for a wide variety of products.
 A tariff is a tax that a company must pay a foreign country when shipping a product to that country.
 Typically the FTA tariffs rates decline over several years.
-The API provides information on tariff rates for the following countries: Australia, Bahrain, Chile, Colombia, Costa Rica, Dominican Republic, El Salvador, Guatemala, Honduras, Morocco, Nicaragua, Oman, Panama, Peru, Singapore, and South Korea.
+The API provides information on tariff rates for the following countries: Australia, Bahrain, Canada, Chile, Colombia, Costa Rica, Dominican Republic, El Salvador, Guatemala, Honduras, Mexico, Morocco, Nicaragua, Oman, Panama, Peru, Singapore, and South Korea.
 Products are indicated by their HS-6 code.
-Because the North American Free Trade Agreement (NAFTA) tariff rates have declined to zero, Canada and Mexico data is not included.
-Similarly, the tariff rates for almost all products shipped to Israel and Jordon have declined to zero and are not included here.
+Products from the Agreements with Israel and Jordan are not included here and have already declined to zero.
 The output format for this API is JSON.
 This data set is updated only when the corresponding Free Trade Agreement is negotiated or updated.
-Test the API using the demo search app.

 Why This Data Matters: Free Trade Agreements help lower the cost for companies to ship their products overseas.
 Knowing tariffs rates for exporting specific products to each country helps companies understand the true cost of doing business with that country.
 There are other tariff schedules, such as those negotiated by the World Bank, so it’s important for U.S. companies to know their options.
 For more information read the U.S. Free Trade Agreements page on export.gov.
 U.S. businesses should pay close attention to the Rules of Origin pages for each country to determine whether or not their product qualifies for the reduced tariff rates under that FTA.